Tomasz-Niewiadomski/SciCompProject/README.md

 ### Paolo

 ### Tomasz

-- First, I'll update the individual files, as a lot has changed.
-- Next, I will take a look at the 'memory' feature of the matches() function.
+- Need to make the code a bit clearer and comment over it

 ### Emre